ctsit/data_driven_project_banner/README.md

 Select an optional SQL query from the list provided.
 The recommended query is _REDCap projects table_ which runs the query `SELECT * FROM redcap_projects WHERE project_id = [project_id]` where [project_id] is the Project ID for the current project.

-Advanced users may edit the `config.json` file to add their own SQL queries.
-These queries should be project-centric and return only one row.
+Much like Criteria for display, advanced users may add their own SQL queries by selecting the "custom query option".
+These queries should be project-centric.
 Any reference to [project_id] in these queries will be replaced with the current Project ID.
-That is the only substitution made to the query string.

 ### Data piping fields